stereotype441/language/resources/type-system/inference.md

 ## Throw

-Expression type inference of a throw expression `throw e_1` produces a compilation artifact `m` with static type `Never`, where `m` is determined as
+Expression type inference of a throw expression `throw e_1` produces an expression artifact `m` with static type `Never`, where `m` is determined as
 follows:

 - Let `m_1` be the result of performing expression type inference on `e_1`, in context `_`, and then coercing the result to type `Object`.

-- Let `m` be a compilation artifact whose runtime behavior is as follows:
+- Let `m` be an expression artifact whose runtime behavior is as follows:

-  - Execute the compilation artifact `m_1`, and let `o_1` be the resulting value.
+  - Execute the expression artifact `m_1`, and let `o_1` be the resulting value.

   - If `o_1` is the _null object_, throw an unspecified
     exception.
 (TODO(paulberry): in practice it's `_TypeError`.
 Maybe this is